boyski33/faceit-interview-task/README.md

 backward-incompatible changes to the API.

-_Note_: The API tests run very slowly (around 3 seconds each) because the `ApplicationContext` is refreshed before each tests.
+_Note_: The API tests run very slowly (around 3 seconds each) because the `ApplicationContext` is refreshed before each test.

 ### Javadoc
 I've added necessary documentation to the classes and methods I deemed more